Connect with others who understand.

 Lamotrigine

-Lamotrigine (Lamictal) is a mood stabilizer and anticonvulsant medication used for seizures and bipolar disorder.
+Lamotrigine (Lamictal) is a mood stabilizer and anti-seizure medication used for seizures and bipolar disorder.
 According to NAMI, lamotrigine delays the time between mood episodes in people with bipolar 1 disorder.
 This means that you may go longer without experiencing a manic or depressive episode.

 Side effects of lamotrigine can include: